(Using the Built-in Tools)

 As long as you are online, Windows 10 and Windows Security should update automatically via Windows Update.
 To run Windows Update manually, do the following:

 Press the keyboard shortcut Windows key + I to open the Settings.

 Windows 10 will check for and install any required updates:

-(If you followed step 1, you don’t need to do this to update Windows Security.
-However, this step will show you how to use and check that Windows Security is up to date.)
-You can install a different free security app for Windows or paid security app, of course, if you choose.
+(If you followed step 1, you don’t need to do this step 2 as Windows Security should automatically update Windows.
+However, this step will show you how to check that Windows Security is up to date.)
+You can install a different free security app for Windows or a paid security app, of course, if you choose.

 Press the Windows key on your keyboard or click the Start Menu icon to open the Start Menu, and type security: